Sgt. Forrest Faye Teal

 The POWs in the smaller hold were also wounded from the torpedo hits.
 But, the hold remained dry.
 Many of these POWs also were able to make it onto the deck and attempted to swim to shore.
 As they swam, they were fired upon by the same seven Japanese officers.

 According to the POWs in the water, the Shinyo Maru began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two.
 It then sank into the water.

-A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground.
-The Japanese quickly set up machine guns and fired on the POWs.
-Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water.
+A Japanese tanker, that had been hit by torpedoes, spilled oil and gasoline into the water, and was intentionally run aground.
+The Japanese quickly set up machine guns on its bridge and fired on the POWs in the water.
+Boats from the other ships in the convoy attempted to hunt down the POWs.
 If they found a man, they shot him.
-What saved many lives was that with dusk it became harder for the Japanese to see them.
+What saved many lives was that with dusk it became harder for the Japanese to see the POWs.

-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
-One man died on shore while the remainder were rescued by Filipino guerrillas and returned to U.S. Forces in October 1944.
+Of the 750 POWs who were boarded onto the Shinyo Maru, 82 POWs escaped.
+One man died on shore while the remainder of the POWs were rescued by Filipino guerrillas and returned to U.S. Forces in October 1944.
 Sgt.
 Forrest F. Teal was not one of these men.

 Shinyo Maru sunk on September 7, 1944.

 died at sea, his name appears on the Tablets